The political theater of Kayleigh McEnany’s scripted walk-offs

 And . . . scene.

-The would-be smackdowns seemed so orchestrated that all it lacked in stagecraft was the kind of musical punctuation that “CSI: Miami” used to punch up Detective Horatio Caine’s bon mots before jumping to the opening credits and theme song, the Who’s “Who Are You?”
+The would-be smackdowns seemed so orchestrated that all it lacked in stagecraft was the kind of musical punctuation that “CSI: Miami” used to punch up Detective Horatio Caine’s bon mots before jumping to the opening credits and theme song, the Who’s “Won’t Get Fooled Again.”

 As a practical matter, McEnany’s abrupt exits have the advantage of foreclosing upon follow-up questions or comments.
 They give her, in effect, the last word.
 They’re also in keeping with her boss’s perpetual denunciations of the media as “fake news.”

-Note: Correction: This story originally stated that the “CSI: Miami” theme song is the Who’s “Who Are You.”
-It is actually the Who’s “Won’t Get Fooled Again.”
-“Who Are You” is the theme song of the original “CSI: Crime Scene Investigation.”